binjolaaman10/python-file-manager/README.md

 ## Usage
 Python 3.7 or above is recommended for using this program.
-You need to install a few libraries too.
-You can do these by using the following commands:
+You need to install *send2trash* library first.
+You can do this by using the following command:

 > pip install send2trash

-> pip install os

-> pip install shutil

 **send2trash** is a python module that sends files/folders to Recycle Bin instead of permanently deleting it.
-**os** is a python module that is used to perform various functions on files and folders.
-**shutil** is yet another python module to perform various functions on files and folders

 ## Functions you can perform on files/folders